-No reference benchmark had been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.
+No reference benchmark had been designated for the purpose of attaining the environmental and/or social characteristics promoted by the as the Sub-Fund does not use a sustainability benchmark nor has defined its binding elements in comparison to the benchmark.
+However, sustainability indicators are partly reported in comparison to the benchmark in order to increase the informative value.